 If you or your partner receive Guarantee Pension Credit, you can get vouchers towards the cost of glasses or contact lenses.

 Some high street opticians offer reductions on the price of glasses for over-60s, so it's worth checking before you choose where to buy your glasses.

 If you receive Guarantee Pension Credit, you can get free NHS dental care.

 NHS hearing tests are free and can be booked through your GP.
 If you can’t get to a face-to-face hearing test without help, you may be eligible for a free check at home.
 Ask your GP for details.

-Action on Hearing Loss provides a free short hearing check over the phone (0844 800 3838) and online.
+Action on Hearing Loss provides a free short hearing check over the phone (0844 800 3838).
 It's not a substitute for a full hearing test, but can be useful as a quick first check.

 If you’re 65 or over, or if you're under 65 and have certain medical conditions, you’ll be eligible for:

 - a free annual flu jab

 You’ll also be eligible for a free shingles vaccine if you’re 70 or 78.
 In addition, anyone who was eligible for the vaccine in the first three years of the programme but missed out remains eligible until their 80th birthday.
 This includes people in their 70s born after 1 September 1942, and people aged 79.

 If you’re receiving Guarantee Pension Credit or have an NHS LIS certificate, you may be entitled to help with travel costs if you’ve been referred for an appointment by your GP or dentist.
 If you have a medical need for someone to accompany you, you should also be able to claim travel costs for them.
 You can claim back travel costs by completing form HC5 (nhsbsa.nhs.uk, 0300 330 1343), or if you need to be paid before you travel, check with your GP or the hospital in advance.